 What can we learn from a great reader?

 We have so much to learn from kids who LOVE to read.
-I did a little detective work on my two boys and also thought about the myriad of students I have had over the years.
+I did a little detective work and thought about the thousands of student I’ve had over the years and my two boys.
 I found 6 basic qualities, which I believe can apply to all great readers.

 The traits of GREAT readers include: